What is Azure Resource Manager?

 The resources in a resource group can be located in different regions than the resource group.

-If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable.
+If a resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable.
 The resources in other regions will still function as expected, but you can't update them.
-For more information about building reliable applications, see Designing reliable Azure applications.
+This condition doesn't apply to global resources like Azure Content Delivery Network, Azure DNS, Azure DNS Private Zones, Azure Traffic Manager, and Azure Front Door.

 You can apply tags to a resource group.
 The resources in the resource group don't inherit those tags.